matschik/jsonl-db/README.md

-# json-file
+# jsonl-db

-json-file is an open source library for working with JSON files in the JSON Lines format (_JSONL_), a convenient and compact representation of structured data.
+jsonl-db is an open source library for working with JSON files in the JSON Lines format (_JSONL_), a convenient and compact representation of structured data.

 This library provides a simple API for adding, updating, deleting and querying data in JSONL files.
 It also offers methods for reading the files in various ways, such as reading by batch or finding specific data elements.